muratk5n/thirdwave/en/README.md

 ---

+Americans can ask their CIA, BDM used to do some work for them, they should still have the code.

+---

 For full-blown game dynamic result talk to Dr Bruce M. He has a consulting company now apparently.
 But the final outcome will probably be close to this.